Skip to main content

 • If stopping the use of trazodone, wean the animal slowly unless advised otherwise by a veterinarian.

 Trazodone, an FDA-approved human medicine used to reduce the symptoms of stress, anxiety, and depression in people, is available as “extra-label” or off-label use through veterinary medicine for the treatment of pets.
-With minimal potential side effects, trazodone used to treat dogs could be a good choice for short-term or long-term management of anxiety.
+With minimal potential side effects, trazodone could be a good choice for short-term or long-term management of anxiety in dogs.

 Dr. Ray Spragley DVM CVA CCRT, a veterinarian at Zen Dog Veterinarian Care states, “Trazodone is a serotonin antagonist and reuptake inhibitor (SARI).
 This means it will increase levels of serotonin in a dog’s brain to combat anxiety and make them more relaxed.
 Since trazodone is a very safe medication, it has a large range of doses that can be given.“ A dose of trazodone for dogs generally lasts about 6 to 12 hours.
 Spragley continues to say, “For most dogs, it will make them more subdued and a bit tired.”